Imagine having a quick and simple way to instantly increase the engagement on your social media posts.

 The Anatomy of A Good Social Media Image

-In this visual-centric world, it’s more important than ever to create high-quality shearable images as they enhance social media posts by increasing engagement.
-However, not any image works.
+In this visual-centric world, it’s more important to create high-quality and valuable images as they enhance social media posts by increasing engagement.
+However, not all image works as effectively.

 First, make sure you follow each social network’s guidelines, and utilize the right image size.
 There’s nothing worst than an image that looks like this.

-Second, pick original content that resonates with your audience.
-If your content is valuable, interesting and aimed specifically to your audience,
+Second, pick original content that resonates highly with your audience.

 If you want a more in-depth post on image sizes for social media, I strongly recommend this post by the peeps at Buffer.